How Much Is My Car Accident Case Worth in Missouri?

 Strong documentation increases value.
 That means prompt care, consistent treatment, clear diagnoses, objective imaging when available, doctor opinions, and records connecting the injury to the crash.
 Weak documentation gives adjusters room to argue that the injury was preexisting, unrelated, or exaggerated.

-Credibility and consistency
+Your Credibility and Consistency

 Injury claims are evaluated through records, statements, photos, social media, and witness accounts.
 If the story changes, if treatment gaps are unexplained, or if online posts appear to conflict with the injury claim, the insurer may use those details to reduce the offer.
 Consistent facts do not guarantee a certain result, but they make the claim harder to attack.